Finding a Top Financial Advisor Firm in Roseville, California

 We Alliance Wealth Advisors is a fee-based firm with one certified financial planner (CFP) on staff.
-Clients at this firm are all individuals, with more than 75% of them falling short of the high-net-worth threshold.
+Clients at this firm are all individuals, with the majority below the high-net-worth threshold.
 The firm's minimum account size requirement is $500,000.

-Certain on-staff advisors at We Alliance can receive commissions for insurance sales.
-Although this induces a potential conflict of interest, the firm is legally bound to act in clients' best interests.
+Certain on-staff advisors at We Alliance may receive commissions for insurance sales.
+Although this poses a potential conflict of interest, the firm is legally bound to act in clients' best interests.

 We Alliance Wealth Advisors Background

-We Alliance Wealth Advisors was founded in 1992 by Terry Dean Wheeler, who remains its owner.
+We Alliance Wealth Advisors was founded in 2015 by managing member and principal Terry Dean Wheeler.

 The firm offers asset management, financial planning, retirement planning, insurance protective services, estate planning, tax planning, education planning, business planning and Roth conversion strategies.